-According to the data for the first half of 2013, the total value of the gross written premiums on the non-life insurance market was EUR 119m, which constitutes 3% growth compared with the same period of the previous year.
-Within the product structure, auto casco insurance (36%) and MTPL insurance (27%), as well as non-life insurance (26%) had the highest market shares.
+According to the data at the end of 2013, the total value of the gross written premiums on the non-life insurance market was EUR 244.4 m, which constitutes 6.1% growth compared with the same period of the previous year.
+The largest insurance company in terms of gross written premiums was If, which had 26% market share.
+The next places were taken by Ergo (16%), Swedbank (14%), Codan (13%) and Seesam (11%).
+Within the product structure, motor own damage insurance (35.2%) and TPL motor insurance (26.1%), as well as non-life insurance (25.8%) had the highest market shares.

-Eleven companies were operating in the non-life insurance sector at the end of the third quarter of 2013 (including 5 branches of insurance companies registered in another member state).
-The largest insurance company in terms of total gross written premiums was If, which had a 27% market share.
-The next places were occupied by Ergo and Swedbank (each with 14%), Codan (13%) and Seesam (11%).
+Fourteen companies were operating in the non-life insurance sector at the end of 2013 (including 5 branches of insurance companies registered in another member state).